NickyRahman/week2ResearchRepoDemo/SoftwareResearch/Pseudocode Exercise.md

 ## Brief - Cat and Dog Program

-Ask somebody to type in either CAT or DOG
+Ask somebody to type in their petName as either CAT or DOG

-Define function as callPET

-Variable name = petName

 IF petName = 'CAT'

 Print 'Meow'

 IF petName = 'DOG'

 Print 'Woof, woof'

 IF petName NOT = DOG AND petName NOT = CAT

 Print 'Input must be CAT or DOG'

 Go back to original request
 ##

 ## Flowchart